 From 1989 to 1998, he was with Reason magazine, dividing his tenure between the publicationís Los Angeles headquarters as a reporter and managing editor and its D.C. bureau as Washington editor.

 His articles and op-eds have appeared in dozens of publications, including The New York Times, the Los Angeles Times, USA Today, and National Review Online.
 He has also appeared on numerous television and radio public affairs programs, such as NBC's Today Show, C-Spanís Washington Journal, CNBCís McLaughlin, Rocky Mountain PBSí Colorado State of Mind.
 In North Carolina, he has been a guest on News14 Carolina's "Capital Tonight," WPTF's Rick and Donna Martinez and Bill LuMaye programs, The Big Talker with Chad Adams, Take a Stand with Matt Mittan, and WBT's Tara Servatius and Pete Kaliner programs.

 Henderson received his bachelorís degree in political science from the University of North Carolina at Chapel Hill.
-In the mid-1980s, while producing the alternative monthly tabloid Deregulator in Chapel Hill, he assisted then-undergraduate (and now JLF president) John Hood in the early days of The Carolina Critic, a newspaper Hood founded at UNC.
+In the mid-1980s, while producing the alternative monthly tabloid Deregulator in Chapel Hill, he assisted then-undergraduate (and later JLF president) John Hood in the early days of The Carolina Critic, a newspaper Hood founded at UNC.